uk-gov-mirror/UKHomeOffice.cop-capability-sunburst/README.md

 3. Import pbiviz.
 ![Visual Import](images/importvisual.png)
 4. The visual can be added to the report through drag and drop or by selecting.
-5. Populate the 'Groups' fields as follows, you must have three fiels present:
+5. Populate the 'Groups' fields as follows, you must have three fields present:
     - Threat
     - Capability
     - Component